 Our room was at the end, but this sign was right between the last 2 doors.
 Who was Joe?
 Were both rooms suites?

 We opened the door to our clown suite and saw a few clowns, right away.
 Our room at seventy dollars, was at least $20 more, than the other rooms.
 That seemed a bit pricey for an old motel... but we did ask for a room with clowns and by golly we got them.

 We also had 2 beds, tons of space and a door adjoining another room.
 Maybe if you book both, you can have a super big clown party with some friends.
 Or I guess we could have knocked on the door, since we could hear voices and smell some kind of food cooking.
 We could have invited our neighbors over for a clown appreciation party.

 Pondering the Guests

 Actually, after doing some internet searching, I learned that "Joe" is a motel manager and he may have been the neighbor we heard, next door.
 Hmm?
-At least the article I read, said he lived at the motel, in the Clown Suite.
+In the article I read, it said Joe lived at the motel, in the Clown Suite.
 Maybe he lives in both rooms and moves out of one, when there's a request.
 I'm not sure.. and I'm pretty glad I didn't know that at the time.